BSDF Importance Baking: A Lightweight Neural Solution to Importance Sampling General Parametric BSDFs: Related Work

-\paragraph{Neural network for BRDF representation.} Neural networks (NN) have been recently used for BRDF representation on measured materials by representing one spatially-varying BRDF (SVBRDF) per network~\cite{Rainer2019Neural,kuznetsov2021neumip}, all BRDFs within a unified network~\cite{Rainer2020Unified,hu2020deepbrdf, zheng2021compact}, or each BRDF as a standalone decoder network~\cite{sztrajman2021neural}.
+\paragraph{Neural network for BSDF representation.} Neural networks (NN) have been recently used for BRDF representation on measured materials by representing one spatially-varying BRDF (SVBRDF) or one Bidirectional Texture Function (BTF) per network~\cite{Rainer2019Neural,kuznetsov2021neumip}, all BRDFs within a unified network~\cite{Rainer2020Unified,hu2020deepbrdf, zheng2021compact}, or each BRDF as a standalone decoder network~\cite{sztrajman2021neural}.
 Besides compressing the measured BRDFs, Sztrajman et al.~\cite{sztrajman2021neural} also support importance sampling by mapping a measured BRDF to an approximate parametric BRDF, but the differences between them result in imperfect importance sampling.
-Xie et al.~\shortcite{xie2019multiple} proposed to use a RealNVP network to learn multiple scattering equivalent NDFs in the slope space, enabling importance sampling.
-However, their method cannot support the high-dimensional parameter space for parametric BRDFs (e.g., spatially-varying Fresnel and anisotropic roughness) because of the notoriously bulky structure of normalizing flow structures and is considered too slow~\cite{Muller18} for practical use.
+Zheng et al. \shortcite{zheng2021compact} applied two-layer NICE \cite{dinh2014nice} to sample measured BRDFs.
+Xie et al.~\shortcite{xie2019multiple} proposed to use a RealNVP \cite{dinh2016density} network to learn multiple scattering equivalent NDFs in the slope space, enabling importance sampling.
+However, their method cannot support the high-dimensional parameter space for parametric BSDFs (e.g., spatially-varying Fresnel and anisotropic roughness) because of the notoriously bulky structure of normalizing flow structures and is considered too slow~\cite{Muller18} for practical use.

-Our method focuses on importance sampling general parametric BSDFs (including BTDFs).
+Our method focuses on importance sampling general parametric BSDFs.
 By completely decoupling the computation of the importance maps to the precomputation stage, we only require using a lightweight neural network to perform compression.
 Furthermore, since our importance maps are generally smooth thanks to optimal transport, they are naturally suitable for a neural network to compress.

-\paragraph{Optimal transport in computer graphics.} Optimal transport (OT) is a mathematical framework to manipulate distributions~\cite{monge1781memoire, kantorovich1942translocation}.
-Recent works in computer graphics have applied optimal transport to various fields, such as shape interpolation~\cite{bonneel2011displacement,solomon2015convolutional,bonneel2016wasserstein}.
-OT is capable of providing good distribution mapping and interpolation, but the fact that OT calculates slowly constrains its computer graphics applications.
-Solutions with approximations enable faster OT calculation, such as Sinkhorn distances~\cite{cuturi2013sinkhorn}, convolutional Wasserstein distances~\cite{solomon2015convolutional}, geomloss~\cite{feydy2019interpolating}, sliced optimal transport (SOT)~\cite{paulin2020sliced} and sliced partial optimal transport (SPOT)~\cite{BC19}.
-However, they are still prohibitively slow in rendering, because computational resources have already been significantly diluted by the massive number of shading computations running in parallel.

-To our best knowledge, our work is the first to apply OT to practical rendering applications.
-We take advantage of the smooth mapping acquired using OT while entirely steering away from its disadvantage of slow computation by applying it only in the precomputation stage.